I am an Associate Professor in the Department of Human Development at Teachers College, Columbia University.

 Background

-Understanding how and why students are motivated to learn is critical for helping them to reach their full academic potential and for broadening participation in certain educational pathways.
+Understanding how and why students are motivated to learn is critical for helping them to reach their full academic potential.
+I am a scholar focusing on understanding motivation.
 My work focuses on understanding and improving students' motivation to learn during middle school, high school, and college.

 Research